e1000g jumbo frames don't work with 82579LM

 I discovered this issue today with a SuperMicro X9SCM-F motherboard which has an Intel 82579LM and an Intel 82574L.
 My /kernel/drv/e1000g.conf has the correct MaxFrameSize=3,3,0... but I was experience odd network connectivity issues with only one of the NICs (e1000g1 in this case).
 I reverted back to the default MTU in sheer desperation and everything started working.

 mgbowman@oi_151a4:~$ dladm show-linkprop -p mtu LINK PROPERTY PERM VALUE DEFAULT POSSIBLE e1000g0 mtu rw 9000 1500 1500-9216 e1000g1 mtu rw 1500 1500 1500-9216

 I tried various MTUs on the e1000g1 interface and nothing but the 1500 works.
 Intel says both NICs have Jumbo Frame support so this make me suspect it's a driver issue.

-Updated by Enrico Papi almost 8 years ago
+Updated by Enrico Papi over 8 years ago

 on oi-151a4, after setting MaxFrameSize=0 and rebooting in noticed the system has already set MTU to: